-“Next time the football field,” warned Michael Gallagher, president and chief executive of the Entertainment Software Association, after beating star quarterback Drew Brees at a video golf game by EA Sports (EA) on Xbox 360.
+“Next time the football field,” warned Michael Gallagher, president and chief executive of the Entertainment Software Association, after beating star quarterback Drew Brees at a video golf game by EA Sports (EA:US) on Xbox 360.

 The friendly competition took place last night at the Smithsonian American Art Museum, where the Entertainment Software Association hosted a reception with the President’s Council on Fitness, Sports & Nutrition to promote active video games for young people.

 Brees, who is with the New Orleans Saints, said that active video games can be tough cardio workouts, even for someone at his fitness level.

 “It can have you sweating in five minutes,” he said of the golf game he played.

 “Whatever works to get people moving,” said tennis legend Billie Jean King, adding that her niece is fond of a step- aerobics game called “Dance Dance Revolution.”